-A combination of high tech (offices for Twitter, Spotify and Square are here), arts groups, retail and restaurants, Central Market is booming.
+With a combination of high tech (offices for Twitter, Spotify, and Square are here), arts groups, retail, and restaurants, Central Market is booming.
 Also known as Mid-Market, this area comprises a roughly seven-block section of Market Street.
 The area is centered on Market Street starting at Fifth Street, ending at Van Ness, and including a number of buildings down to Mission Street.

 Major Broadway productions are featured on the stages of the Golden Gate and Orpheum theaters.
 Directly across from UN Plaza is the American Conservatory Theater’s dynamic and intimate Strand Theater.